Puer Aeternus Archetype: Understanding the Eternal Child

 Healing the “Inner Child”

-I never use the popular term “inner child” (from Freud, I believe) because although it’s the right concept, it’s still inaccurate.
+I never use the popular term “inner child” because, although it’s the right concept, it’s still inaccurate.

-Regardless, these wounded inner children’s accumulated pain, rage, and fears give rise to the Eternal Child and its manifestations in adulthood.
+Regardless, the accumulated pain, rage, and fears of these wounded inner children give rise to the Eternal Child and its manifestations in adulthood.

-As such, it’s up to the individual to self-parent these various parts to the best of one’s abilities.
+As such, it’s up to the individual to self-parent these various parts to the best of their abilities.
 Active imagination can be a valuable tool for this process.

 However, not all of these wounds can be “healed.”
 Instead, the wounds are simply brought to consciousness so the repressed emotions can be unblocked.
-Then, the adult can grieve these losses and come to acceptance.
+Then the adult can grieve these losses and come to terms with them.

 The theme for those wrestling with the Eternal Child is a lack of internal structure.
 The child’s mind gets rooted like a tick, keeping the individual from accessing adult consciousness.